newscoop/plugin-NewscoopPaywallBundle/README.md

 - email notifications,
 - ordered subscription management,
 - discounts (supports percentage discounts at the moment),
-- possibility to define subscription duration/period (supports `months` option at the moment),
+- possibility to define subscription duration/period (in months and days),
 - supports diffrent currencies
 - renewals
-- imports live exchange rates from Central European Bank and Central Bank of Azerbaijan
+- imports live exchange rates from European Central Bank and Central Bank of Azerbaijan
 - partial support for subscriptions' translations (subscription name and description is translatable)
 - API
 - smarty functions (see `Samples` section below)

-This plugin realizes only "offline" payments, there is no payment gateways implementation yet, which can be used at the moment.
-However, there is a PayPal integration built-in.
+- integrates a framework agnostic, multi-gateway payment processing library called [Omnipay](https://github.com/thephpleague/omnipay)

-In the future, this plugin will integrate a framework agnostic, multi-gateway payment processing library called [Omnipay](https://github.com/thephpleague/omnipay).
+This plugin realizes "offline" as well as "online" payments.
+By default, there is a [PayPal integration](https://github.com/thephpleague/omnipay-paypal) built-in.

 Installing Newscoop Paywall Plugin Guide
 -------------